1price/usercreation/docs.md

 ![image](https://github.com/user-attachments/assets/c726a90e-f6c1-49d9-aa3e-2c243a4c5c6a)

 This could be happening for multiple reasons:
+- Executors such as **SynapseZ or any other executor that SPOOFS your HWID** are mainly responsible for this issue.
 - Your key has been used on another computer - making it invalid for you or anyone else who tries to use it.
 - Wait a couple minutes, the API may just need some time to update.
 - Your IP could be blacklisted or rate limited - try again in a couple minutes.